Johanna23cct/first-project-cv/README.md

-# Portfolio-Proyects - Data Analysis Student CCT College 2023094
+# Projects - Data Analysis Student CCT College 2023094

 ## Project Overview
 This is my portfolio and CV project, showcasing my qualifications, education, and experience as a Data Analysis student at CCT College.